onlinex/Community-detection-in-VK/README.md

 # Community Detection in VKontakte
-This repo holds the code to detect subcommunities in a given VK group, utilizing clustering using Karger’s algorithm and Ford-Fulkerson's algorithm - a max flow-based clustering algorithm.<br>
+This repo holds the code to detect subcommunities in a given VK group, utilizing clustering by applying Karger’s algorithm and Ford-Fulkerson's algorithm - a max flow-based clustering algorithm.<br>

 <a href="https://github.com/onlinex/Community-detection-in-VK/blob/master/DescriptionPDF.pdf">Detailed Findings Report</a>